-The quest to close the attainment gap cannot be solved by schools alone schools in isolation other of public services [3, 16, 17].
+The quest to close the attainment gap cannot be solved by schools alone schools in isolation of other public services [3, 16, 17].
 It requires a political solution which places at its heart the drive to eradicate childhood poverty.

 The scope of the problem is global and it is ever evolving [12].
 Poverty is a structural issue but we all have a responsibility individually and collectively towards eradicating childhood poverty and mitigating against its impact.
 The Scottish Government's commitment to eradicating child poverty by 2030 through the Child Poverty (Scotland) Bill is to be welcomed but it is important to examine how different policies interact and can conflict with each other.
 Tackling the poverty-related attainment gap requires a multi-dimensional, inter-disciplinary and inter-sectoral solution and strong partnerships between schools, external agencies and parents [3, 16, 17].
 A key priority is to further understanding of childhood poverty and its impact and to counter the myths and misconceptions which surround it [18].
-It requires a focus not only on practical solutions to alleviate and mitigate against the impact of poverty in children's lives (such as exemplified through the 'Cost of the School Day' project) but a focus on
+It requires a focus not only on practical solutions to alleviate and